jguida941/software-testing-handbook/software-testing/docs/testing-examples-index.md

 ---

-**Remember**: Each example in this handbook represents real-world scenarios.
-The 162 vulnerabilities found in Java and 15 issues in Python are typical of what you'll encounter in production systems.
+**Remember**: Each example in this handbook represents real-world scenarios:
+- **vulnerable-version**: 162 Java vulnerabilities, 18 Python issues (17 Pylint + 1 Mypy)
+- **secure-version**: 15 residual Java vulnerabilities, 0 Python issues in fixed version

+Switch branches to explore the actual code and run the tests yourself!

 ---
 [← Back to Main Documentation](./README.md)